darrenjw/smfsb/Software.md

 ## Python library - python-smfsb

-There is an experimental new python library under development, [python-smfsb](https://github.com/darrenjw/python-smfsb).
+There is now a python package, [python-smfsb](https://github.com/darrenjw/python-smfsb), with complete coverage of all code examples from the book, translated to python.
+It can natively parse models in SBML and SBML-shorthand.
 It can be simply installed using `pip` - see the website for further details.

+## Python+JAX library - jax-smfsb

+All of the core simulation and inference algorithms from `python-smfsb` have been translated to JAX, in the package [jax-smfsb](https://github.com/darrenjw/jax-smfsb).
+The algorithms in this package typically run around two orders of magnitude faster than the corresponding algorithms in `python-smfsb`, making this library the preferred option for serious research problems.
+Again, it is `pip`-installable.

 #### eof